wan2land/serverless-nuxt/README.md

 npm i nuxt -D
 ```

+Then,

 We will touch a total of 3 files.
-Very easy.

 - `serverless.yml`
 - `handler.js`